-7 Superpowers of Data Enrichment—And Why Your Marketing Team Needs Them
+[Infographic] 7 Benefits of Data Enrichment—And Why Your Marketing Team Needs Them

 If you’ve been in marketing for almost any amount of time, odds are you’ve taken your share of heat when things have gone wrong.
 Your martech probably has, too.
 “Why are leads [sales, profits or ROI] down, when our martech budget is so high?” is a common and understandable refrain in an era where most companies collect a lot of data.
 But maybe the problem isn’t skimpy data, it’s wimpy data that could use some enrichment.

-With new ways to collect data proliferating, organizations’ customer datasets grow larger every day.
-That means you probably know a lot about your customers’ interactions with your brand—what they’re doing on your website and on your app, which emails they open, what they buy, and when they contact customer service.
+Your customer datasets are growing exponentially, with new collection methods, new formats, and new touchpoint opportunities.
+You probably already know a lot about your customers’ interactions with your brand—what they’re doing on your website and on your app, which emails they open, what they buy, and when they contact customer service.

-This is where data enrichment comes into play.
-It’s like Popeye’s spinach—putting meat, muscle and flesh on the skeletal data you’ve already got, bringing together all your data for fully powerful customer profiles.
-And once you’ve got the profiles right, you can use them, update them, and add new data to each profile about what each customer finds appealing and persuasive enough to close a sale.
+With data enrichment, you can create highly detailed and accurate unified profiles of your customers by gathering data from a variety of external sources, then combining that with your own proprietary data.
+Once you’ve got the profiles right, you can use them, update them, and add new data to each profile about what each customer finds appealing and persuasive enough to close a sale.

 By automating data enrichment, you can get closer to building a golden customer record for every customer.
 Your teams can use these enriched records to design better marketing campaigns and sales outreach efforts.
 Ultimately, this means they’ll be more likely to improve conversions, hit revenue targets, and increase retention over the long-term.